 Consumer Directed Services

 Many state Medicaid programs allow for consumer direction of services.
-What this means is Medicaid provides elderly participants with funding to be used for care but does not necessarily dictate the types of care or care providers the beneficiary must use.
-Therefore, under consumer direction, participants can pay for PERS or more advanced medical alert devices without Medicaid necessarily having to approve it.
-As consumers control their budget, they can elect to pay for higher end systems especially if these systems reduce the need for other Medicaid funded services.
+What this means is that Medicaid provides elderly participants with funding to be used for care, but does not necessarily dictate the types of care or care providers the beneficiary must use.
+Thus, under consumer direction, participants can pay for PERS or more advanced medical alert devices without Medicaid necessarily having to approve it.
+As consumers control their budget, they can elect to pay for higher end systems.
+Especially if these systems reduce the need for other Medicaid funded services.
 As an example, a beneficiary may choose a PERS device with a medication management service associated with it.
-The additional $30 / month for medication management might reduce the individual’s need for several hours per week of home care, therefore the additional cost of medication management lowers the overall cost of care.
+The extra $30 / month for medication management might reduce the individual’s need for several hours per week of home care.
+Thus, the added cost of medication management lowers the overall cost of care.

 Medicaid State Plan PCA Programs (Personal Care Attendant)

 Personal Care Attendant programs are best thought of as regular Medicaid entitlement programs, as opposed to services received under limited enrollment Medicaid HCBS Waivers.
 Some state’s PCA programs offer PERS as a standard or as a consumer directed service.
 Typically, PCA programs will pay the same amounts as HCBS Waivers, approximately $25 – $75 / month and $40 – $200 for one-time startup fees.